mhx/dwarfs/doc/dwarfs.md

   Threshold, in blocks, for the sequential access detector.
 If the most recently accessed *num* blocks are sequential, then the block following the sequence is prefetched.
-This can significantly increase throughput if data is acccessed sequentially.
+This can significantly increase throughput if data is accessed sequentially.
 A value of `0` completely disables detection and prefetching.

 - `-o perfmon=`*name*[`+`*name*...]: